MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-sftp.md

 manager: shellyha
 ---

-# Export segment lists and other data to SFTP (preview)
+# Export segments and other data to SFTP (preview)

 Use your customer data in third-party applications by exporting them to a Secure File Transfer Protocol (SFTP) location.